Gordon Hayward, Celtics hold off Timberwolves 127-117 - WHIZ News

 Celtics: Backup center Robert Williams who missed his 34th straight game with a left hip injury that has kept him out for 2 1/2 months, resumed practicing after the All-Star break.
 He joined with the team on this trip and is on track to rejoin the rotation next week upon return to Boston, subject to final medical clearance.

 Timberwolves: With Towns sidelined, Reid had his first career start.
-The popular undrafted rookie from LSU had 19 points and nine rebounds in 33 minutes, even hearing some stray “MVP!” chants during a fourth-quarter trip to the line.
+The popular undrafted rookie even heard some stray “MVP!” chants during a fourth-quarter trip to the line.

 UP NEXT